 LalBrew Wit™ – Belgian Wit-Style Ale Yeast

-LalBrew Wit™ yeast is a relatively neutral strain which can be used to produce a wide variety of wheat beer styles.
-Ester and phenol production is lower than for traditional hefeweizen strains such as Munich Classic.
-LalBrew Wit™ provides a baseline profile of banana and spice aromas, but leaves space for the brewer to showcase other spice additions typical of Belgian style beers.
-Traditional styles brewed with this yeast include but are not limited to Belgian Witbier, American Wheat, Berliner Weiss, Gose, Hefeweizen, Dunkelweis, and Weizenbock .
+LalBrew Wit™ is a relatively neutral wheat beer strain that can be used to produce a wide variety of wheat beer styles.
+LalBrew Wit™ produces lower levels of esters and phenols compared to traditional hefeweizen strains such as LalBrew Munich Classic™.
+LalBrew Wit™ provides a baseline profile of banana and spice aromas, but leaves space for the brewer to showcase other spice additions typical of Belgian-style beers.
+Traditional styles brewed with this yeast include but are not limited to Belgian Witbier, American Wheat, Berliner Weisse, Gose, Hefeweizen, Dunkelweis, and Weizenbock.

 Classified as a Saccharomyces cerevisiae, a top fermenting yeast.

 Living Yeast Cells ≥ 5 x 109 per gram of dry yeast

 Wild Yeast Media: This strain is known to grow on some wild yeast media including LWYM.

 Wild Yeast < 1 per 106 yeast cells